ARM-software/EndpointAI/Kernels/Research/Arm-2D/Library/Include/README.md

 ## 1 Overview

-As an open-source project, arm-2d faces users with different purposes and background.
+As an open-source project, arm-2d serves users with different purposes and background.
 In general, arm-2d is designed with two groups of users in mind:

 - **Library Users** - who use arm-2d public APIs in their applications
 - **Professional Users** - all other users who are
-  - Integrating arm-2d with a GUI stacks
+  - Integrating arm-2d with GUI stacks
   - Accelerating arm-2d with some 2D HW accelerators
-  - Hobbyists writing new GUIs or 2D game engines based on arm-2d.
+  - Hobbyists writing new GUIs and/or 2D game engines based on arm-2d.

 For the Library Users, **Public Header Files** provide all the information required to use arm-2d services.
 For the Professional Users, additional information are provided in **Private Header Files** to help their design.